 The Tanenbaum Aerospace and Cybersecurity Center is located on Hudiburg Drive, on the west side of campus.
-The 32,000 square-foot facility features a 95-seat, tiered seminar room, as well as 6 additional classrooms.
-Currently under construction, the Tanenbaum Center will provide a state of the art cybersecurity training center and other short-term trainings, micro-credentials, the Environmental Training Center, and other unique professional development opportunities through our Workforce Development department.
+The 32,000 square-foot facility features a 95-seat, tiered seminar room, as well as 5 additional conference rooms.
+The Tanenbaum Center provides a state of the art cybersecurity training center and other short-term trainings, micro-credentials, the Environmental Training Center, and other unique professional development opportunities through our Workforce Development department.
 The Center also holds a Small Business Development Center that serves businesses with 500 or fewer employees with confidential, no-cost consulting services in all facets of their business cycle.
 The Center specializes in customizing training to nimbly respond to industry demand and has developed several delivery modes including on-campus courses, workshops at clients' sites, online instruction, and post-training activities to reinforce the training message.
 For more information, please visit workforce.rose.edu or call (405) 733-7488.